oatlog/oatlog/doc/extended_abstract/main.typ

 `boolean-adder` being reached more quickly with egglog than with oatlog.
 While oatlog is less scalable than egglog, it is significantly faster for e-graphs with less than $10^5$ e-nodes.
-Such e-graphs dominate, by necessity, in use-cases in which only tens of milliseconds are available for the computation -- like optimizing functions in an optimizing compiler.
+Such e-graphs dominate, by necessity, in use-cases in which only tens of milliseconds are available for the computation -- like optimizing individual functions in an optimizing compiler.
 Note that it is the size of the e-graph that matters rather than the number of steps, with oatlog achieving a large speedup on `fuel3-math`.